AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/v1-migration.md

 - `getAccountState`
 - `isCallback`

 In MSAL 2.x, handling the response from the hash is an asynchronous operation, as MSAL will perform a token exchange as soon as it parses the authorization code from the response.
 Because of this, when performing redirect calls, MSAL provides the `handleRedirectPromise` function which will return a promise that resolves when the redirect has been fully handled by MSAL.
+When using a redirect method, the page used as the `redirectUri` must implement  `handleRedirectPromise` to ensure the response is handled and tokens are cached when returning from the redirect.

 ```javascript
 const myMSALObj = new msal.PublicClientApplication(msalConfig);